Parks, Recreation and Historic Preservation

 The Finger Lakes Environmental Education Department offers scheduled gorge tours and educational programs at Buttermilk Falls, Robert H. Treman, Taughannock Falls and Watkins Glen State Parks.
 All park programs are free and open to the public, no registration required, although a parking fee may be charged.

-If you have a group (10 or more) that is interested in scheduling its own gorge tour or other educational program at a Finger Lakes State Park, please email regional Environmental Educator Josh Teeter (Josh.Teeter@parks.ny.gov).
-Please include the name of your group, number of participants, age or grade level of participants, requested program topic(s), and requested program date(s) in your email.
+If you have a group (10 or more) that is interested in scheduling its own gorge tour or educational program at a Finger Lakes State Park, please fill out this quick form to help us best assist you.
+Regional Environmental Educator Josh Teeter (Josh.Teeter@parks.ny.gov) or Elijah Kruger (Elijah.Kruger@parks.ny.gov) will respond and coordinate a free program with you

 The Finger Lakes Story